-Step 1 Welcome and Introduction: "Hello, as you know my name is and I have been asked to facilitate this meeting, (Introduce participants if this is necessary).
+Step 1 Welcome and Introduction: "Hello, as you know my name is and I have been asked to facilitate this meeting.
+(Introduce participants if this is necessary).
 I have spoken to all of you about the incident (briefly describe what happened).
-(Offender's name) has admitted his/her part.
-During this conference I will invite you all to talk about how you an other people may have been hurt or affected by what has happened.
-This will help us to understand what is needed to make things right.
 Step 2 Start with Offender/s: "I would like to start with Could you tell us what happened and what was your part?
 What happened then?
 At the time, what were you thinking about?
 What have you thought about since?
 In what way has (victim's name) and others been hurt or affected by what you did?
-Step 3 In turn, invite (i) victim/s (ii) their family or support people (iii) the offender's family or support people to speak; (victim's name) what did you think when you realised what (offender's name) had done?
-How has this incident affected you?
-What has been the hardest thing for you?
-Go back to offender/s: Step 4 "You have just heard how (victim's name) and others have been affected by what you did.
+Step 3 In turn, invite (i) victim/s (ii) their family or support people (iii) the offender's family or support people to speak; Step 4 Go back to offender/s: "You have just heard how (victim's name) and others have been affected by what you did.
 Is there anything you want to say at this moment?"
-Step 5 Return to Victim/s: "...... (victim's name), what do you think needs to happen to make things right?"
-Return to Offender/s: Step 6 "..... (offender's name), what do you think of what (victim's name) suggested?
+Step 5 Return to Victim/s: " (victim's name), what do you think needs to happen to make things right?"
+Step 6 Return to Offender/s: " (offender's name), what do you think of what (victim's name) suggested?
 What do you think you need to do?"
 Step 7 Return to the Victim/s: "Is there anything else you think will help make things right?"
 Step 8 Return to Offender/s: "What have you learned from our meeting?"
-Final invitation to speak: Step 9 "Before I close the meeting, does anyone have anything further they need to say or to share."
+Step 9 Final invitation to speak: "Before I close the meeting, does anyone have anything further they need to say or to share."
 Step 10 Closing the Meeting: "Thank you for being involved in today's meeting.
 I hope our time together has given us a better understanding of how to deal restoratively with things when they go wrong."